reritom/Flask-PyMongo-Unittest-Guide/README.md

       # Create the app and run the tests
       ...
 ```
-Now the above code Would mock PyMongo to refer to mongomock.MongoClient, but your test would still fail.
-This is because the src.database module has already been loaded prior to running your test.
-So yes, PyMongo now refers to mongomock.MongoClient, but your mongo variable is assigned to an instance of PyMongo, because it was run prior to the mocking.
+Now the above code Would mock PyMongo to refer to `mongomock.MongoClient`, but your test would still fail.
+This is because the `src.database` module has already been loaded prior to running your test.
+So yes, `PyMongo` now refers to `mongomock.MongoClient`, but your `mongo` variable is assigned to an instance of `PyMongo`, because it was run prior to the mocking.
 So you are mocking the class, but too late.

-You could then consider either trying to mock the src.database module before-hand, or patching the app.database.mongo object with our mongomock.MongoClient instance.
+You could then consider either trying to mock the `src.database` module before-hand, or patching the `src.database.mongo` object with our `mongomock.MongoClient` instance.

 If we consider the latter, we can do it with some changes to our code.
-What we want, is to mock the "mongo" object in "src.database" so instead of referring to an instance of PyMongo, it now refers to an instance of mongomock.MongoClient.
+What we want, is to mock the `mongo` object in `src.database` so instead of referring to an instance of `PyMongo`, it now refers to an instance of `mongomock.MongoClient`.
 Now we need to remember namespaces.
-In both "src/application.py" and "src/controllers/article_controllers.py", we import "mongo".
-This means that in each of those namespaces, they already have an reference of mongo.
-So if we then patch "mongo" in the "src.database" module, it won't be reflected in the "mongo" object that exists in those two namespaces.
-So the code change we would need to make is to not import "mongo" into those two modules, and instead to import the "app.database" module, and access mongo by using "app.database.mongo".
+In both `src/application.py` and `src/controllers/article_controllers.py`, we import `mongo`.
+This means that in each of those namespaces, they already have an reference of `mongo`.
+So if we then patch `mongo` in the `src.database` module, it won't be reflected in the `mongo` object that exists in those two namespaces.
+So the code change we would need to make is to not import `mongo` into those two modules, and instead to import the `app.database` module, and access mongo by using `app.database.mongo`.

 These changes would like this this:
 ```